 “Henceforth all will call you a common whore, no matter how you try to preserve your virtue.
 Don’t fight, but embrace it fully, for then you shall be uncommon, and proud.”

 Does it matter?—as a licence to debauchery, the phrase works wonders.

 My pirate partner reached our port on the appointed day, his hold full with the fairest odalisques; but a nameless official, hearing advance word concerning one of those episodes of death and destruction that occur so often in the Occident, ordered the ship placed in quarantine.

-At this news I loosed a long string of lashing language, whose specifics I will avoid recollecting, to spare the delicate sensibilities of my dear readers.
+At this news I loosed a long string of lashing language, whose specifics I’ll avoid recollecting to spare the delicate sensibilities of my dear readers.

 Fervent elucubrations finally furnished the best type of plan: one whose risks and costs would be borne by others, but whose benefits would accrue entirely to me.

-I sent my most agile servant, his skin the color of our muddy harbor at midnight, to evade officials and board the quarantined shipment of odalisques under cover of darkness, and promised him an hour among them, provided he return to me hale and untouched the palest pair.
+I hired an agile hand, his skin the color of our muddy harbor at midnight, to evade officials and board the quarantined shipment of odalisques under cover of darkness, and promised him an hour among them, provided he return to me hale and untouched the palest pair.

 I waited in worry.

-Then, just before dawn came to dust away the stars like a trinket monger sweeping the pebbles before his stall, my servant returned, with neither two nor even one odalisque at his side.
+Then, just before dawn came to dust away the stars like a trinket monger sweeping the pebbles before his stall, he returned with neither two nor even one odalisque at his side.
 In his right hand, still dripping with blood, dangled something completely unexpected.